tensorflow/tensorflow/g3doc/Dialects/LLVM.md

 ## Operations {#operations}

-All operations in the LLVM IR dialect use the generic (verbose) form of MLIR operations.
+All operations in the LLVM IR dialect have a custom form in MLIR.
 The mnemonic of an operation is that used in LLVM IR prefixed with "`llvm.`".

 ### LLVM IR operations